Skip to main content

 MethodDescriptionArgumentsSupports local execution

-apply_checksApplies quality checks to the DataFrame and returns a DataFrame with reporting columns.df: DataFrame to check; checks: List of checks to the DataFrame.
-Each check is an instance of the DQRule class; ref_dfs: Reference dataframes to use in the checks, if applicable.Yes
+apply_checksApplies quality checks to the DataFrame and returns a DataFrame with reporting columns.df: DataFrame to check; checks: List of checks defined using DQX classes, each check is an instance of the DQRule class; ref_dfs: Reference dataframes to use in the checks, if applicable.Yes

-apply_checks_and_splitApplies quality checks to the DataFrame and returns valid and invalid (quarantine) DataFrames with reporting columns.df: DataFrame to check; checks: List of checks to apply to the DataFrame.
-Each check is an instance of the DQRule class; ref_dfs: Reference dataframes to use in the checks, if applicable.Yes
+apply_checks_and_splitApplies quality checks to the DataFrame and returns valid and invalid (quarantine) DataFrames with reporting columns.df: DataFrame to check; checks: List of checks defined using DQX classes, each check is an instance of the DQRule class; ref_dfs: Reference dataframes to use in the checks, if applicable.Yes

-apply_checks_by_metadataApplies quality checks defined as a dictionary to the DataFrame and returns a DataFrame with reporting columns.df: DataFrame to check. checks: List of dictionaries describing checks; custom_check_functions: Optional dictionary with custom check functions (e.g., globals() of the calling module); ref_dfs: Reference dataframes to use in the checks, if applicable.Yes
+apply_checks_by_metadataApplies quality checks defined as a dictionary to the DataFrame and returns a DataFrame with reporting columns.df: DataFrame to check; checks: List of checks defined as dictionary; custom_check_functions: (optional) dictionary with custom check functions (e.g., globals() of the calling module); ref_dfs: Reference dataframes to use in the checks, if applicable.Yes

-apply_checks_by_metadata_and_splitApplies quality checks defined as a dictionary and returns valid and invalid (quarantine) DataFrames.df: DataFrame to check; checks: List of dictionaries describing checks; custom_check_functions: Optional dictionary with custom check functions (e.g., globals() of the calling module); ref_dfs: Reference dataframes to use in the checks, if applicable.Yes
+apply_checks_by_metadata_and_splitApplies quality checks defined as a dictionary and returns valid and invalid (quarantine) DataFrames.df: DataFrame to check; checks: List of checks defined as dictionary; custom_check_functions: (optional) dictionary with custom check functions (e.g., globals() of the calling module); ref_dfs: Reference dataframes to use in the checks, if applicable.Yes

-apply_checks_by_metadata_and_save_in_tableApplies quality checks defined as a dictionary and writes results to valid and invalid Delta table(s) with reporting columns.input_config: InputConfig object with the table name and options for reading the input data; checks: List of metadata check dictionaries; output_config: OutputConfig object with the table name, output mode, and options for the output data; quarantine_config: OutputConfig object with the table name, output mode, and options for the quarantine data - if provided, data will be split; custom_check_functions: Optional dictionary with custom check functions; ref_dfs: Reference dataframes to use in the checks, if applicable.No
+apply_checks_by_metadata_and_save_in_tableApplies quality checks defined as a dictionary and writes results to valid and invalid Delta table(s) with reporting columns.input_config: InputConfig object with the table name and options for reading the input data; checks: List of checks defined as dictionary; output_config: OutputConfig object with the table name, output mode, and options for the output data; quarantine_config: OutputConfig object with the table name, output mode, and options for the quarantine data - if provided, data will be split; custom_check_functions: (optional) dictionary with custom check functions; ref_dfs: Reference dataframes to use in the checks, if applicable.No

-validate_checksValidates the provided quality checks to ensure they conform to the expected structure and types.checks: List of checks to validate; custom_check_functions: Optional dictionary of custom check functions that can be used.Yes
+validate_checksValidates the provided quality checks to ensure they conform to the expected structure and types.checks: List of checks to validate; custom_check_functions: (optional) dictionary of custom check functions that can be used; validate_custom_check_functions: (optional) if set to True, validates custom check functions (defaults to True).Yes

 get_invalidRetrieves records from the DataFrame that violate data quality checks (records with warnings and errors).df: Input DataFrame.Yes